 Ephebe Anticiteria (c.
+500 BC)

-500 BC) There was an evolution in both Sculpture and other art forms towards A naturalistic approach as artists Learned how to depict motion, and Solved many other problems. greek civilisation- ART & Architecture The themes of greek art tended to be mythical, although real people were also depicted.
+There was an evolution in both sculpture and other art forms towards a naturalistic approach as artists learned how to depict motion, and solved many other problems.

+The themes of Greek art tended to be mythical, although real people were also depicted.
 There was often extensive relief work on buildings, both interior and exterior.

 Greek drama and theatre dealt with many themes from the heroic to the tragic or comic, both historical and mythical.